Menu

 Biography

 Jessica has become as well known for her side projects as she has for her client work.
 While she doesn’t consider herself a web designer, many of her personal projects are web-centric.
-She’s created several educational micro-sites including Mom This is How Twitter Works, Should I Work for Free? and Don’t Fear the Internet (with Russ Maschmeyer), each as entertaining as they are helpful.
+She’s created several educational micro-sites including Mom This is How Twitter Works, Should I Work for Free? and Don’t Fear the Internet (a collaborative project with Russ Maschmeyer).
 She coined the term “procrastiworking” to describe her tendency to procrastinate on client work by working on personal projects.
+Her most recent “side project” is actually a full-fledged software company called Studioworks, which she co-founded with former studio-mate Chris Shiflett.
+They are building business management software for creative studios beginning with the best (and certainly most “designy”) invoicing and payments software out there.

-Jessica’s clients includes Wes Anderson, Tiffany & Co., The New York Times, Penguin Books, Target, Leo Burnett, American Express, and Wired Magazine.
+Jessica’s clients includes Wes Anderson, The United States Postal Service, Tiffany & Co., The New York Times, Penguin Books, Target, Starbucks, American Express, and Wired Magazine.
 She has also released several commercial typefaces which are available in her store.
-Jessica has been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design, an ADC Young Gun, a “Person to Watch” by GD USA, and one of 25 Emerging Artists by STEP Magazine.
+Jessica has been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design, an ADC Young Gun, a “Person to Watch” by GD USA, and an Adweek “Creative 100”.
 She’s been personally profiled in many magazines including Eye Magazine (UK), Communication Arts, Grafik Magazine (UK), and Novum Magazine (Germany).
-She is currently serving on the Type Directors Club Board of Directors and divides her time fairly evenly between San Francisco, Brooklyn, and airports en route to design and illustration conferences.
+She is the author of six books including two best-selling children’s books and “In Progress”—in which she details her creative process.
+The latter was re-released in 2025 with a decade’s worth of new work and material.

-Jessica Hische is a letterer, illustrator, and self-described “avid internetter”.
-After graduating with a degree in Graphic and Interactive Design from Tyler School of Art, she worked for Headcase Design in Philadelphia before taking a position as Senior Designer at Louise Fili Ltd. While working for Louise, Jessica also maintained a busy freelance career and after two and a half years of little sleep and a lot of lettering, she left to further her freelance career and embark on several personal projects.
+Jessica Hische is a lettering artist, a New York Times Best-selling author and a Co-founder of Studioworks: invoicing software for creative studios.
+After graduating with a degree in Graphic and Interactive Design from Tyler School of Art, she worked for Headcase Design in Philadelphia before taking a position as Senior Designer at Louise Fili Ltd. While working for Louise, Jessica also maintained a busy freelance career and in 2009, after two and a half years of little sleep and a lot of lettering, she left to further her freelance career and embark on several personal projects.

 Press Photos